Friday 28 June 2024

 Yeast: Safale US-05

-Most of this was already known - though we had been using pale malt instead of pilsner.
-Pilsner makes sense and explains why ours always turned out darker, but the 60/40 split is fairly well known and is what we have used.
+Most of this was already known - though we had been using pale malt instead of pilsner in our previous recipes.
+Pilsner makes sense and explains why ours always turned out darker, but the 60/40 split is fairly well known and is what we have used, though the ratio of malted/unmalted wheat is unknown, and unlikely to make a huge difference/impact anyway.
 IBU's were also known, as well as the fact that it uses only Galaxy hops, but having a hop schedule like this certainly helps!

 Needless to say, we're going to have another crack at this one very soon.
-We strongly suspect that our water profile has previously been a shortcoming in getting the flavour and mouthfeel right for this (too much sulfate) so this is something we'll also be addressing in our 3rd attempt at brewing this.
+We strongly suspect that our water profile has previously been a shortcoming in getting the flavour and mouthfeel right for this (too much sulfate).
+We're going to try a 3:1 chloride to sulfate ratio, using 150ppm chloride and 50ppm sulfate to try and replicate that soft mouthfeel and dial back the sharpness and bitterness.

 This should provide an excellent starting point for anyone looking to make this themselves.